joshbegley/nyt-latest/README.md

 `The storm brought damaging winds and widespread power outages as its eyewall grazed the southern part of the Big Island.
 One person was killed and two others were injured in a vehicle crash during the storm, a local official said.`\
 https://www.nytimes.com/video/us/100000011094765/hurricane-lala-lashes-hawaiis-big-island-without-making-landfall.html

-**Live Updates: Lala Lashes Hawaii With Heavy Rain and Wind but Avoids Landfall**\
+**Live Updates: Lala Causes Widespread Outages and Road Closures**\
-`About 200,000 customers were without power from the storm, which was downgraded from a Category 1 hurricane early Sunday.
-Forecasters and local officials warned of flooding and urged residents to stay put.`\
+`More than 200,000 customers were without power and at least two hospitals on the Big Island were operating on generators.
+Forecasters warned of flooding and residents were told to stay put.`\
 https://www.nytimes.com/live/2026/08/16/weather/lala-tropical-storm-hurricane-hawaii

 **El otro control de Trump sobre América Latina: la visa**\